-The Matador Ballroom was once located at 466 Dovercourt Rd (just north of College St on the west side) in the Dufferin Grove neighbourhood of Toronto.
+The Matador Club was once located at 466 Dovercourt Rd (just north of College St on the west side) in the Dufferin Grove neighbourhood of Toronto.

 Originally a Dance School